bhuangSFE/bhuangSFE.github.io/README.md

-# bhuangSFE.github.io
+# bri-huang.github.io
-The github pages setup for bhuangSFE account.
+The github pages setup for bri-huang account.